-Department - As used alone in the text of this Drug and Alcohol Policy, both the City of Topeka Police Department and Municipal Court.
+Department - As used alone in the text of this Drug and Alcohol Policy, the City of Topeka Police Department.

 Director - The Director of the Department of Human Resources or the Director's designee.
 The designee may be an individual who acts on behalf of the Director to implement and administer these procedures.